openshift-online/ocm-support-cli/README.md

 --all                        If true, returns all accounts that matched the search instead of the first one only (default behaviour).
 --fetchRegistryCredentials   If true, includes the account registry credentials.
 --fetchRoles                 If true, includes the account roles.
+--fetchLabels                If true, includes the account labels.
+--fetchCapabilities          If true, includes the account capabilities.
 -h, --help                   help for find
 ```